awayzo/6300Fall14Assignment4/README.md

 * Android based smart phone

-### How to use

-Tap on the Unit Converter icon.
-Enter the unit into the text field.
-Select how you want the unit you entered to be displayed by selecting any of the corresponding radio buttons.

-Below the Miles/Kilometers radio buttons are three converter buttons.
-Convert Button(s) : Convert Area, Convert Distance, Convert Currency.
+### HOW TO USE:

+The app displays 3 selection buttons when it loads.
+Convert Area
+Convert Distance
+Convert Currency

-When you click on any button, it will lead you to the corresponding view.
+Each one, if clicked, will lead to the corresponding interface.

+After selecting your destination from the start view, the conversion interface will appear.

+First click on the type of conversion from the radio button list at the top of the window.
+Next…Enter a value you wish to convert into the “Value to Convert” text field.
+Finally…Click the “Convert” button.
+The results will appear at the bottom of the screen in the field labeled ”Answer” at the bottom of the UI.

+WARNING:
+If you do not enter a numerical value into the conversion field, the app will default to a 1:1 conversion using the first Radio button as the units of conversion.
+//====================

 NAVIGATION:
+You can return back to the previous view one of three ways:

+#1: The Options Menu
+The Options Menu’s location will very depending on your version of android.
+In Android 4.4, or KitKat, it appears in the top right corner by default.
+It looks like three dots.
+After pressing this menu you will be presented with the “Navigation Menu”.
+From this menu you can navigate to any conversion interface you like.

+#2: Launcher Icon:
-The Options Menu, (located at the top right corner of the app window), above and the Back Button below can return you back to the previous view.
+The launcher icon will send the app to the previous view. (same as the the systems back button)

+#3: The Back Button
+Your devices ”Back” button will return the app to the previous view.

-## Development
+## DEVELOPMENT:

 * Developed using Java
 * Android SDK